yeojz/otplib/README.md

 import {Authenticator} from 'otplib/authenticator';
 ```

 Do note that if you're using `require`, you will need to do `const otplib = require('otplib').default` as the sources are compiled with [babel](https://github.com/babel/babel).
-Alternatively, the library provides ES5 compat files for main entry points. i.e.
+Alternatively, the library provides ES5 compat files for some of the main entry points to the library. i.e.

 ```js
 const otplib = require('otplib').default;